 The original access to the station was up Trafalgar Street, then up a two-stage ascent to the station level via a Cab Road built onto the station’s East side, then out through the front of the station and back down Trafalgar Street.
-The upper part of Trafalgar Street was originally too steep for horsedrawn carriages to ascend, and the upper part of the road from what is now the Clock Tower was extended and raised in height to be able to reach the level of the new station.
+The upper part of Trafalgar Street was originally too steep for horsedrawn carriages to ascend, and the upper part of the road from what is now the Clock Tower was extended and raised in height to be able to reach the level of the new station, creating Queens Road.
 This required a bridge across the top of Trafalgar Street, and the new cellars now housing the Museum created a base for this bridgeway.

 The upper three arches housing the main museum were originally used as storage for beer barrels (the white painted arch crests still bear a red upright triangle, the UK’s first-ever registered trademark, for the Bass brewery).
 The area that’s now the museum lobby was a space for a horsedrawn brewer’s dray to load up with barrels via a ramp, and the four offshoot spaces that are now the Museum toilets, kitchen, offices and resource room were stables for the horses.